A Credit Assignment Compiler for Joint Prediction: Optimizing the Credit Assignment Compiler

-\subsection{Optimization 1: Memoization}
+\paragraph{Optimization 1: Memoization}

-For many structured prediction tasks, the primary computational cost is prediction: namely, calling the underlying classifier.
-In order to avoid repredictions, we can cache previous predictions.
+The primary computational cost of Alg. \ref{alg:learning} is making predictions: namely, calling the underlying classifier in Step \ref{learn:rerun}.
+In order to avoid redundant predictions, we cache previous predictions.
 The challenge is understanding how to know when two predictions are going to be identical, faster than actually computing the prediction.
-Since we rely on a highly optimized base predictor, this computation must be done almost instantaneously.

-In order to accomplish this, the user must decorate their calls to the \FUN{Predict} function with \emph{tags}.
-In the case of graphical models, one can think of a tag as the ``name'' of a particular variable in the graphical model.
+To accomplish this, the user may decorate calls to the \FUN{Predict} function with \emph{tags}.
+For a graphical models, a tag is effectively the ``name'' of a particular variable in the graphical model.
 For a sequence labeling problem, the tag for a given position might just be its index.
 When calling \FUN{Predict}, the user specifies both the tag of the current prediction, and the tag of \emph{all previous predictions} on which the current prediction depends.
-This roughly means: when the features \VAR{x} are computed, which previous predictions are being used in construction of those features.
-The semantics of this dependence is that the user is guaranteeing that \emph{if} the predictions for all the tags in the dependent variables are the same, \emph{then} the prediction for the current example will also be the same.
+The user is guaranteeing that \emph{if} the predictions for all the tags in the dependent variables are the same, \emph{then} the prediction for the current example are the same.

-Under this assumption, we can store a cache that maps triples of $\langle$tag, condition tags, condition predictions$\rangle$ to $\langle$current prediciton$\rangle$.
-In all cases we've looked at, the added overhead of maintaining this datastructure (as a hash table) is tiny in comparison to making repeated predictions on the same features.

-One subtle issue arizes with respect to correctness.
-In line~\ref{learn:example}, the learned policy changes.
-For policy mixing algorithms (like Searn), this is fine and correctness is guaranteed.
-However, for data mixing algorithms (like DAgger), this potentially changes \FUN{$f_i$}, implying the memoized predictions may no longer be up-to-date so the recorded cache may no longer be accurate.
-Thus, for DAgger-like algorithms, this optimization is okay \emph{if} the policy does not change much.
-We evaluate this empirically Section~\ref{sec:pathcollapse}.
+Under this assumption, we store a cache that maps triples of $\langle$tag, condition tags, condition predictions$\rangle$ to $\langle$current prediction$\rangle$.
+The added overhead of maintaining this data structure is tiny in comparison to making repeated predictions on the same features.
+In line~\ref{learn:example} the learned policy changes making correctness subtle.
+For data mixing algorithms (like DAgger), this potentially changes \FUN{f$_i$} implying the memoized predictions may no longer be up-to-date.
+Thus this optimization is okay \emph{if} the policy does not change much.
+We evaluate this empirically in Section~\ref{sec:pathcollapse}.

-\subsection{Optimization 2: Forced Path Collapse}
+\paragraph{Optimization 2: Forced Path Collapse}